cavtools/cav/docs/00_getting_started.md

 your way.
 Don't let it catch you off guard... *it can smell fear.*)

 Create a wireframe for the interface using your favorite design software.
 I'm no designer, but [Figma](https://figma.com) doesn't care.
-Here's a video of me using it to make a really basic prototype:
+Below is a video of me using it to make a really basic prototype.
+(I sped it up to 1.5x because I'm a Figma noob.
+Gotta start somewhere, eh?)

 ## 3. Build the interface